kashvi05/HelpForYou---HCI/README.md

-# MaidForYou---HCI
+# HelpForYou---HCI

-The Project focuses on building a user-friendly, easy to use platform using various principles of Human Computer Interaction platform that allows users to book various services of the project.
+The Project, previously known has MaidForYou, focuses on building a user-friendly, easy to use platform using various principles of Human Computer Interaction platform that allows users to book various services of the project.
 The application focuses on making the experience of the user minimalistic, packed with various new features and presenting them to the user.
 MaidForYou provides a platform